Gruntfuggly/global-config/README.md

 `global-config.folder`

 Use this to set which folder should contain your shared config files.
 The default is `~/.vscode`.
 Only files are copied (no folders).

+`global-config.links`

+This is an array of files which should be symlinked instead of copied.
+This is useful for files which may change in the future, e.g. settings.json